The 1st Independent Polish Parachute Brigade

 - Therefore we have no reliable reference point and all arguments based on regiments and dates are therefore unreliable because "reasonable doubt" exists over all points of reference.

-Dubious Survivor Memories
+Survivors Dubious Memories

 - I am not convinced that these are the best source of verifying boat names.
 For instance Franek Rymaszewski switched his story from saying he was on the Profintern to being on the Agamali Ogli (You can see this by using Google Wayback on his site).